RANGE: Retrieval Augmented Neural Fields for Multi-Resolution Geo-Embeddings: Experiments and Results

 \subsection{Qualitative Evaluation of Geo-embeddings}

 \textbf{Visual comparison of geo-embeddings: }We qualitatively compare the RANGE embeddings with other location embeddings.
 We use Independent Component Analysis (ICA) to project the embeddings to a 3-dimensional vector and use them as RGB channels to visualize them over the globe.
 Figure~\ref{fig:ica} shows the visualizations for each model.
 Qualitatively, we see that models like CSP and SINR are extremely smooth, suggesting that they predominantly capture low-frequency information.
 GeoCLIP and SatCLIP capture relatively high-frequency information.
 The visualizations further suggest that RANGE and RANGE$^+$ embeddings are able to capture even higher frequency information. \\ \textbf{Visualizing the impact of $\beta$ parameter: }Secondly, we visualize the impact of the $\beta$ parameter in equation~\eqref{eq:rangep}.
+A quantitative evaluation of the $\beta$ parameter is presented in Section~\ref{sec:beta_quant} of the supplementary material.
 Setting $\beta=1$ gives us the RANGE embeddings, setting $\beta=0$ gives us RANGE-HAVER embeddings, and setting $\beta=0.5$ gives the RANGE$^+$ embeddings.
 This parameter controls the contribution of spatially-retrieved visual information to the semantically-retrieved visual information.
 This additional information acts as a spatial smoothness constraint on the RANGE embeddings.
 At $\beta=0$, we add the maximum constraint, which gives us low-frequency embeddings similar to CSP and SINR.
 As we increase the value of $\beta$, we increase the frequency of our embeddings, i.e. locations that are spatially close to each other but are semantically different have different representations.
 Thus, the $\beta$ parameter allows us to explicitly control the smoothness of the RANGE embeddings and, therefore, allows generating location embeddings at multiple frequencies.